1Marc/marcgrabanski.com/src/pages/articles/2007-11-24-svn-authentication-and-auto-update/index.md

 htpasswd -cm /etc/.htaccess yourusername
 ```

 It will prompt you for your password.
-Now go back to your httpd.conf and than add the last four lines below to your Location code block- we are adding to what we did in "part 2 of the media temple setup series":http://marcgrabanski.com/article/86/Installing-Subversion-on-Apache.
+Now go back to your httpd.conf and than add the last four lines below to your Location code block- we are adding to what we did in [part 2 of the media temple setup series](http://marcgrabanski.com/article/86/Installing-Subversion-on-Apache).
 ```xml
 DAV svn SVNParentPath /usr/local/svn AuthType Basic AuthName "Subversion repository" AuthUserFile /etc/.htaccess require valid-user
 ```